azdavis/millet/docs/known-issues.md

 [CMU 15-150][15-150] students might want to check out [this doc][for-150].

 - The distinction between equality types and non-equality types is ignored.
-- Some language constructs like `abstype` are not supported.
+- Some features like `abstype` are not supported.
 - Paths with certain 'default' path variables are ignored.
 (This is because Millet includes the std basis and other definitions.)
 - CM support is incomplete.
   - The preprocessor is ignored.